Last Modified Date: May 23, 2019

 compensation increase unit labor costs; increases in labor productivity offset compensation

-increases and lower unit labor costs.
+increases and reduce unit labor costs.

-industries it is measured by physical quantities of output.
+some industries it is measured by physical quantities of output.

 Industry output measures are constructed primarily using data from the economic censuses and